madef/docs-advanced-importer/docs/en/00_Getting_Started.md

 To do this, type the url here under in your web browser: [http://localhost/prestashop/modules/advancedimporter/cron.php?debug](http://localhost/prestashop/modules/advancedimporter/cron.php?debug)

-"localhost" and “prestashop” of the url are to be adapted to your configuration. [http://localhost/prestashop/](http://localhost/prestashop/) is the url of your shop’s home page.
+"localhost" and “prestashop” of the url have to be adapted to your configuration. [http://localhost/prestashop/](http://localhost/prestashop/) is the url of your shop’s home page.

 The flow now figures in the list under the tab PrestaShop XML Importer > Flow.